Gorouter Back End Keep-Alive Connections

 Page last updated:

-This topic describes how to enable support for idle keepalive connections in the CF router, and considerations for configuration.
+This topic describes how to enable support in the Gorouter for keep-alive connections with back ends, and considerations for configuration.

-By default, support for keepalive connections is disabled.
+By default, support for keep-alive connections with back ends is disabled.
 An operator can enable the feature by configuring a non-zero value for the manifest property

-Each router process is limited to 100,000 file descriptors.
-Each inbound request consumes at most two file descriptors; one for the connection from the client and one from the Gorouter to the backend.
-For this reason we recommend that Max Idle Connections is never set higher than 50,000.
+Each Gorouter process is limited to 100,000 file descriptors.
+Each inbound request consumes at most two file descriptors: one for the connection from the client, and one from the Gorouter to the back end.
+For this reason, the number of maximum idle connections Cloud Foundry recommends is 50,000 or fewer.
 As a few other file descriptors are consumed by the process under normal operation, this limit is more like 49,900.

 In order to determine how many idle connections are needed, consider that the peak connections could be calculated by multiplying throughput by response time.
-Example: if a single router receives 1000 requests per second, and response time is 1 second, at any given time there are likely to be 1000 connections open to backends.
-Accomodating for growth of 2x, an operator might configure a maximum of 2000 idle connections per router.
+For example, if a single Gorouter receives 1000 requests per second, and response time is 1 second, at any given time there are likely to be 1000 connections open to back ends.
+Accommodating for growth of 2x, an operator might configure a maximum of 2000 idle connections per Gorouter.

-Gorouter has been hard coded with a limit of 100 idle connections per backend.
+The Gorouter has been hardcoded with a limit of 100 idle connections per back end.
 The configurable property

 max_idle_connections governs idle connections across all back ends.